futurice/eduSpice/template.md

 ##### Related to Curriculum

 ```
 List the topics on curriculum this is related to.
-You can see our pre defined topic list [here].
+You can see our pre defined [topic list](https://github.com/futurice/eduSpice/blob/master/topic_list.md).
 If uncertain use your best guess.
 Separate them with comma.
 ```

 ##### Prime Target Group

 ```
 For elementary or secondary school?
 Or for someone else?
 Please use your best guess if you don't know.
 ```

 ##### Required Equipment and Material